hariclerry/mediawiki/tests/playwright/Report.md

 WebdriverIO provides an adapter for Mocha which can easily be added as `@wdio/mocha-framework`.

-#### Sample Mocha Code
+### Sample Mocha Code

-The code snippet below navigates to wikipedia.org in Chrome and checks if the correct title is being displayed
+The code snippet below navigates to wikipedia.org in Chrome and checks if the correct title is being displayed.

 ```js
 const { remote } = require('webdriverio');